matthewgallina/smockin/README.md

 **Version 2** of sMockin brings about a few signicant changes...

-- First off we have done away with the JMS and FTP mocking servers (no one was using them) and are now purely focused on HTTP based mocking.
+- First off, we have removed the JMS and FTP mocking servers (no one was using them) and are now purely focused on HTTP based API mocking.

 - The other big change has been on improving multi user mode.
-Adding and editing mocks no longer requires the mock server to be continuously restarted, providing a much more seamless experience to your team.
+Adding and editing mocks no longer requires the mock server to be continuously restarted, providing a much more seamless experience for teams using sMockin collaboratively.

 <br />

 ### OVERVIEW

-sMockin is a tool used to build dynamic mocks of your API.
+sMockin is an API mocking tool used to dynamically simulate HTTP endpoints.

-Featuring a rich UI and inbuilt mock servers, mocking your existing or new API model can be done quickly and without any coding or scripting.
+Featuring a rich UI and an inbuilt HTTP mock server, mocking your existing or new API model can be done quickly and without any coding or scripting.

-Whether you are a developer who needs to simulate RESTFul endpoints or an engineer working with complex SOA/IoT/microservice infrastructure, sMockin can help by mimicking any services that are either unavailable or otherwise too difficult or time consuming to set up.
+Whether you are a developer who needs to simulate RESTFul endpoints or an engineer working with complex SOA / IoT / microservice infrastructure, sMockin can help by mimicking any services that are either unavailable or otherwise too difficult or time consuming to set up.

-sMockin runs as a small web app which can be either installed locally to a developers machine or hosted centrally with mutliple user accounts on a development / QA team server.
+sMockin runs as a small web app which can be either installed locally onto a personal machine or hosted centrally and used by multiple users.

 <br/>